Paris, Je T'aime

-We may all know family owned and world renowned Bonne Maman preserves and jellies by their iconic (and very reusable) glass bottles with checkered red and white lids.
-However, in Europe the brand delivers so much more!
-There is a section in grocers for Bonne Maman stacked with preserves, compotes, jellies, curds, caramel and chestnut sauces, yogurts, madeleines, biscuits, crepes, waffles and more.
-Now, they just released a new Intense line of MORE fruit LESS sugar spreads.
+We may all know family-owned and world-renowned Bonne Maman preserves and jellies by their iconic (and very reusable) glass bottles with checkered red and white lids.
+However, in Europe, the brand delivers so much more!
+There is a section in grocers for Bonne Maman stacked with preserves, compotes, jellies, curds, caramel, and chestnut sauces, yogurts, madeleines, biscuits, crepes, waffles and more.
+Now, they just released a new Intense line of MORE fruit and less sugar spreads.
 38% less sugar to be exact.
-Hopefully we will see this line and much more trickling in to our Canadian grocers.
+Hopefully, we will see this line and much more trickling into our Canadian grocers.
 I know Quebec is privy to many more of Bonne Maman’s product line whereas the rest of us Canadians may have to dig a little deeper or start demanding our favourite shops to start bringing it in.
-For example Fiesta Farms in Toronto carries their yummy compotes as well as the always magnificent St.Lawrence Market.
+For example, in Toronto you can find them in Fiesta Farms as well as the always magnificent St.Lawrence Market

 We ate or way through Paris.
 From breakfast at Ladurée (famous for their macarons) to dinner at Chez L’Ami Jean with everything in between.
-I strolled through the streets and gazed in awe that one could walk to work everyday in this kind of bewildering beauty.
+I strolled through the streets and gazed in awe that one could walk to work every day in this kind of bewildering beauty.
 To see the Eiffel Tower sparkle at night as you stroll along the Seine with a bottle of fine Languedoc arm in arm with friends is something everyone should experience.
-Then stand below The Gates of Hell in the blossoming gardens of the Rodin Museum to really put things in perspective.
-If you need more, there’s LOTS more but don’t forget to end one evening watching a swing dance spectacle that happens at this 60’s jazz bar, Le Cave du 38 Riv.
+Then, stand below The Gates of Hell in the blossoming gardens of the Rodin Museum to really put things in perspective.
+If you need more, there are LOTS more but don’t forget to end one evening watching a swing dance spectacle that happens at this 60’s jazz bar, Le Cave du 38 Riv.